wri/sentinel-tree-cover/README.md

 ### April 09, 2020
 *  Reduce dropblock to 0.85 from 0.75, increase block size from 3 to 4, as per the original paper
 *  Reduce zoneout from 0.2 to 0.15 to conform to original paper recommendations
-*  Add CSSE block to each conv-bn-relu-drop block instead of after GRU and after FPA
+*  Add CSSE block to each conv-bn-relu-drop block instead of after GRU and after FPA.
+Within FPA, cSSE blocks are after three forward and five forward
 *  Remove CSSE block after each time step in convGRU
 *  Fix sentinel-1 and sentinel-2 fusion issues